The Kubernetes Scaling Problem: People vs. Tools

 Kubernetes is complex and relatively new

-Kubernetes experts command LARGE salaries and are attracted to cutting edge organizations with disruptive products.
+Kubernetes experts command LARGE salaries and are attracted to cutting edge organisations with disruptive products.
 This scarcity of resources has created a large problem for the average, established enterprise: Even if these resources can be attracted and hired, they are an inherent flight risk.
-If they aren’t presented with sufficiently “interesting” problems and a commensurate salary, they will simply leave when a better offer is made.
+If they aren't presented with sufficiently "interesting" problems and a commensurate salary, they will simply leave when a better offer is made.

 Kubernetes adoption trajectory